 We use email to market our services to potential members and as the primary means of communicating with our existing members.
 The laws and regulations governing the use of email for marketing purposes continue to evolve and the growth and development of the market for commerce over the Internet may lead to the adoption of additional legislation.
 If new laws or regulations are adopted, or existing laws and regulations are interpreted, to impose additional restrictions on our ability to send email to our members or potential members, we may not be able to communicate with them in a cost-effective manner.
 In addition to legal restrictions on the use of email, Internet service providers and others attempt to block the transmission of unsolicited email, commonly known as "spam."
-If an Internet service provider or software program identifies email from us as "spam," we can be placed on a restricted list that will block our email to members or potential members who maintain email accounts with these Internet service providers or who use these software programs.
-If we are unable to communicate by email with our members and potential members as a result of legislation, blockage or otherwise, our business, operating results and financial condition would be harmed.
+If an Internet service provider or software program identifies email from us as "spam," we can be placed on a restricted list that will block our email to members or potential members as a result of legislation, blockage or otherwise, our business, operating results and financial condition would be harmed.